-Thank you to Nelson Mullins Riley & Scarborough LLP for updating the below content with North Carolina information.
+Thank you to Nelson Mullins Riley & Scarborough LLP with a special thank you to Candace Friel for updating the content.

 2.1 – Overview

-After the President has declared a “major disaster”, Individuals, families and businesses may be eligible for federal assistance if they live, own a business, or work in a county declared a Major Disaster Area.
+Individuals, families and businesses may be eligible for federal assistance if they live, own a business, or work in a county declared a Major Disaster Area.
 Help may also be available to those who have incurred sufficient property damage or loss and do not have insurance or other resources to meet their needs.
-This type of assistance is called Individual Assistance (“IA”).
 The most important thing a disaster victim must do to obtain FEMA assistance is to register with FEMA.
 To apply for Assistance for Individuals and Households, individuals should register with FEMA toll-free at 1-800-621-3362 within 60 days of the declaration of the disaster.
 The FEMA publication entitled “Help after a Disaster – Applicant’s Guide to the Individuals and Households Program,” which includes information about what type of assistance is available, who is eligible, the process for obtaining assistance, and frequently asked questions, is available online at http://www.fema.gov/help-after-disaster.

 Delivery Sequence Charts can be found at:

 Here is a more in depth look at each step in the sequence of delivery:

 Volunteer Agencies’ Emergency Assistance

 Voluntary and emergency relief agencies play a key role when disasters occur.
 Federal, state-wide, and local volunteer organizations all offer important resources for disaster preparedness and recovery.
 These include, but are not limited to, the Red Cross, Humane Society, and local churches and civil organizations.